aka133/Tirthankara/README.md

 # Tirthankara

 ## Project Overview
 Tirthankara is a web application that creates retrofuturistic artwork using AI.
 Built with Flask and deployed on a home Kubernetes cluster, it provides a web interface for users to generate images by entering text prompts.
 The project demonstrates modern deployment practices using container orchestration on affordable hardware.
+There is also a GitHub Actions workflow for CI/CD.

 ## How It Works
 Users can interact with Tirthankara in two ways: